UrbanInstitute/education-data-package-stata/README.md

 net install educationdata, replace from("https://ui-research.github.io/education-data-package-stata/")
 ```

+If you have trouble with this command, uninstall any existing installations using the instructions below, close and re-open Stata, then re-run the command above.

 ## Testing the package

 First, ensure you are connected to the internet.
 Then run one of the simpler examples, such as: